 In December 2011, the New York Giants adopted the motto “All In” after hearing a motivational speech by Gian Paul Gonzalez during a chapel service.
 The immediate impact of this speech is truly amazing.

 This “All In” lifestyle, as Gonzales calls it, caught on in every facet of the Giant franchise.
-They even placed the motto on towels to remind the team and to show the fans their commitment.
-Oh, and they went on to win the Superbowl that season too.
-They were 7-7 when Gonzales spoke to them.
+They even placed the motto on towels as reminders and to show their commitment.
+That season, they won the Superbowl.
+When Gonzales spoke to them, them were 7-7.

-While “All In” is best known as a poker term, it certainly well represents the idea of a full-commitment standard that can be applied to almost any area of life.
+While “All In” is best known as a poker term, it represents well the idea of a full-commitment standard applicable to almost any area of life.

-Being an “All In” Christian means living in a way that puts Christ and obedience to Him first and that does not adhere to the shaky (yes, that’s putting it kindly) morals of the surrounding culture.
+Being an “All In” Christian ultimately means putting Christ and obedience to Him first and refusing to succumb to the shaky morals of the surrounding culture.
 It means staring that culture in the face and saying, “I’m not going to be molded by you!”